 OP wrote that she could.
 But apparently, she didn’t want to because she wants to use this unfortunate opportunity to teach her daughter’s friend a lesson about not being rude.

 Since the friend is only 14, OP’s husband thinks that the fixation on getting an apology is weird.
 But then OP thinks that the only weird thing here is that she’s still waiting for an apology.

-As this one Redditor commented, “She’s a 14 year old kid.
-Even with the best social skills, they often put their foot in their mouths.
+As this one Redditor commented, “She’s a 14-year-old kid.
+Even with the best social skills, they often put their feet in their mouths.
 Let it go.
-Don’t ruin your daughter’s friendship because your ego was hurt by one off hand comment.”
+Don’t ruin your daughter’s friendship because your ego was hurt by one offhand comment.”